fluffy/4572bis/draft-ietf-mmusic-4572-update.md

 hash function (out of those offered by the peer) and verify that each certificate used matches one fingerprint out of that set.
 If a certificate does not match any such fingerprint, the endpoint MUST NOT establish the TLS connection

-An endpoint MAY, in addition to its more preferred hash function, also verify that each certificate used matches fingerprints calculated using other hash functions.
-Unless there is a matching fingerprint for each tested hash function, the endpoint MUST NOT establish the TLS connection.

 NOTE: The SDP fingerprint attribute does not contain a reference to a specific certificate.
 Endpoints need to compare the fingerprint with a